Holly Solomon Criticizes My Art

 A new direction, but the same message |

-This disconnect came to a head when I realized that I needed to live and work in New York City if I was ever to reach a greater and more sophisticated audience.
-With little money and 2 young children this was something I was unable and unwilling to do.
+It all came to a head when I realized that I needed to live and work in New York City if I was ever to reach a greater and more sophisticated audience.
+With little money and 2 young children this was something I was unwilling to do.
 At the height of my “fame” I put my art career on hold for the next 25 years and concentrated on a professional career that had nothing to do with the art world.

 My Life Saved